EurekaLabsAI/tensor/README.md

 print(t[5:15:2])

 # slice of a slice works ok! prints [9, 11, 13]
-# (note how the end range is oob and gets cropped)
+# (note how the end range is ood and gets cropped)
 print(t[5:15:2][2:7])

 # add a scalar to the whole tensor